Category Archives: Social Sciences

 If you find typos in these documents, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-The Devil’s Dictionary: Agrarian
+The Devil’s Dictionary: Government

 Excerpted from: Bierce, Ambrose.
 David E. Schultz and S.J.
 Joshi, eds.
 The Unabridged Devil’s Dictionary.
 Athens: The University of Georgia Press, 2000.